Who I Am

 I ship products

-My career-long focus is the complete product strategy and development process around the technical work:
+My career-long focus is the product strategy and development process around both technical and business tools:

 • As the Technical Product Manager for JProbe Threadalyzer, I performed user research, developed the value proposition, and designed the product.